Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are helpful but not immediately obvious.
-The misinformed and fake clues provide some misdirection without being overly confusing.
+**Reasoning:** The informed clues are strong, the misinformed clues create some ambiguity, and the fake clues are effective, leading to a balanced difficulty level.
+The informed clues are good, but not overly specific, and the fake clues are believable.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.7/5
+**Overall Quality Score:** 4.7/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
 - Insufficient ambiguity in misinformed clues
+- Missing specificity in clues

 **Priority Actions:**
 1. Minor length adjustments